 The Woodhall School curriculum consists of college-preparatory classes including Advanced Placement courses.
 Graduation requirements are as follows:

-- 3 years of science (at two laboratory science in Biology, Chemistry, or Physics)
+3 years of Science (at least two laboratory sciences in Biology, Chemistry, or Physics)

-- All graduating seniors must succesfully fulfill the requirements for the Senior Research Project
+All graduating seniors must successfully fulfill the requirements for the Senior Research Project.

 The availability of electives and Advanced Placement courses depends on student interest and enrollment.
-Recent electives include Studio Art, Advanced Studio Art, Drama, Music Theory and Compostion, Discrete Mathematics, Economics, and History of the Cold War.
+Recent electives include Advanced Studio Art, Drama, Music Theory and Composition, Discrete Mathematics, Economics, Philosophy, and History of the Cold War.
 The school offers Advancement Placement courses in English Literature, English Language and Composition, AB and BC Calculus, Chemistry, Biology, Latin: Vergil, Spanish Language, and United States History.